Study Permits

 I have questions, who should I contact?

-Please send any questions to Western International.
-Our International Student Advisors can support you during this process.
+Please send any immigration questions to Western International at iesc@uwo.ca.

 Applying for Your First Study Permit

-All international students who wish to pursue a program of study of at least 6 months in length at Western University must hold a valid study permit that authorizes studies at any Designated Learning Institution (DLI) in Canada, such as Western University or its affiliates (King’s University College, Huron University College or Brescia University College).
+All international students who wish to pursue a program of study of at least 6 months in length at Western University must hold a valid study permit that authorizes studies at any Designated Learning Institution (DLI) in Canada, such as Western University or its affiliates (King’s University College or Huron University College).
 See below if your program of study is less than 6 months in length.

 DLI Numbers for Western University and its affiliates